If you don’t have a good content strategy, you’re kinda screwed.

 Then, it’s time to see how many people are searching these terms.

-In this example, we’ll use the browser extension Keywords Everywhere – this tool is simple, quick, and easy to use.
+In this example, we’ll use the browser extension Keywords Everywhere—this tool is simple, quick, and easy to use.

 Once you’ve installed the extension, you’ll see keyword information whenever you use a search engine like Google, YouTube, eBay, Etsy, Bing, or Amazon.

-Specifically, Keywords Everywhere will show the keywords:
+Specifically, Keywords Everywhere will show you following for each keyword: